 - Universal Express Pass: Available for purchase online or in the parks, allowing one person one ride on each attraction which participates in Universal Express.

-- Universal Express Unlimited: Available for purchase online (bundled with admission) or in the parks, allowing one person an unlimited number of rides on any attraction which participates in Universal Express
+- Universal Express Unlimited: Available for purchase online or in the parks (either bundled with admission or separately), allowing one person an unlimited number of rides on any attraction which participates in Universal Express.

-- On-site Hotel Universal Express Unlimited Pass: Included for Universal Resort Hotel guests (except those at the Cabana Bay Beach Resort) at no extra cost, allowing each person staying on-site an unlimited number of rides on any attraction which participates in Universal Express
+- On-site Hotel Universal Express Unlimited Pass: Included for all guests at the three luxury Universal Resort Hotels (Cabana Bay Beach Resort and Sapphire Falls excluded) at no extra cost, allowing each person staying on-site an unlimited number of rides on any attraction which participates in Universal Express.